 The City of Newport and the Newport Hazard Mitigation Committee realize that successful hazard mitigation is an ongoing process that requires implementation, evaluation, and updates to this plan.
 The City also understands the importance of integrating appropriate sections of the plan into the City's Comprehensive Land Use Plan, Emergency Operations Plan, and site plan review process.
+This updated Hazard Mitigation Plan will be incorporated into the next Comprehensive Land Use Plan update and used as a reference for municipal officials when they are considering climate resiliency projects.
 It is intended that this plan and the ongoing efforts of the HMC will preserve and enhance the quality of life, property, and resources for the City of Newport.